gitsofaryan/SOB-25/LND/PolarTest.md

 - The impact of configuration adjustments on fee behavior.
 - The potential for advanced fee strategies to enhance Lightning Network efficiency.

-This experience has prepared me to contribute to LND development, particularly in optimizing fee management for real-world applications.
+This experience has prepared me to contribute to LND development, particularly in optimizing fee management for LND Sweeper function enhancement.

 ---